brad-bazemore-sp/squirrel-coffee/README.md

 ![alt text] (https://github.com/sonyccd/Squirrel-Coffee/blob/master/sq_coffee.png "Logo")

 ##Squirrel Coffee language
+This was built from a class project and credit to the professor who put it together.
+Not going to list his name on here as this class is still taught and would not want people to use this to help them in the class.
 This langue is very similar to java but I will pretend it is not and start from the beginning.

 ### Data types